hgosansn/hgosansn/README.md

 ## Open claw'd

 Just like in 2023 when using comfyUi to generate predictable images felt early and amazing.
-Fiddling around oepnclaw today feels early (as of Febuary 2026) into multi agent automation.
+Fiddling around openclaw today feels early (as of Febuary 2026) into multi agent automation.

 What i'm currently building